JermaineMerritt-ai/Jermaine-ai-assistance/.vscode/infrastructure/azure/README.md

    terraform plan -var-file=example.tfvars
    terraform apply -var-file=example.tfvars

+GitHub Actions
+- The CI/CD workflow requires a GitHub secret named `AZURE_CREDENTIALS` containing a service principal JSON used by `azure/login@v1`.
+   Use `az ad sp create-for-rbac --sdk-auth` to create the JSON and add it to the repo secrets.

 Security
 - Never commit real passwords.
 Use Key Vault, environment variables, or CI secrets.